 1961 - Portraits 1996 - Painting

-Understanding Henri Cartier-Bresson in six seconds: From enthusiastic and able to implement advanced cubism into wordless images, then a few years with Mexican women, to the established years as a gifted portrait photographer, and finally back to his original purpose as a painter.
+Understanding Henri Cartier-Bresson in six seconds: From being enthusiastic and able to implement advanced Cubism into wordless images, then a few years with Mexican women, to the established years as a gifted portrait photographer, and finally back to his original purpose as a painter.

 Which Leica lens did Henri Cartier-Bresson use?

 “Henri Cartier-Bresson always used a 50mm,” the saying goes.
-But it’s also known that he did in fact use other lenses.
+But it’s also known that he did, in fact, use other lenses.
 It’s more fair to presume that his preferred lens was the 50mm, just like most Leica photographers use one lens more than 95% of the time.
 Yes, Henri Cartier-Bresson likely did the same.
-In an interview years later, Henri Cartier-Bresson told some details on his choice of lenses:
+In an interview years later, Henri Cartier-Bresson shared some details about his choice of lenses:

-In 1932, when he made the photograph, a 35mm lens existed, but only the f/3.5 Elmar which would not produce the narrow depth of field that the clock tower in the background shows.
-I did some 35mm photos at 3.5 and there the background is much sharper, even taken into consideration that the original photo from 1932 has mist and/or steam from the trains.
-The first 35mm Summilux f/1.4 didn’t get made until 1961, so he certainly didn’t use that one.
+In 1932, when he made the photograph, a 35mm lens existed, but only the f/3.5 Elmar, which would not produce the narrow depth of field that the clock tower in the background shows.
+I did some 35mm photos at f/3.5, and the background is much sharper, even taking into consideration that the original photo from 1932 has mist and/or steam from the trains.
+The first 35mm Summilux f/1.4 wasn’t made until 1961, so he certainly didn’t use that one.

 Maybe as simple as this: He used his first Leica, the Leica-Couplex (Leica D) with the 50mm Elmar f/3.5.
 He was said to black out the silver parts of the camera.